saleem/PakTraining/CombinedWorkshopOutline.md

 #Outcomes of workshop

-* Learn how to design better software
+* Learn practical techniques to design better software
-* Learn how to make better buy vs build decisions
+* Acquire an appreciation for how to tackle the complexity of building software
 * Adopt best practices for understanding and meeting the needs of users

 #Three Focus Areas: